iapyeh/GGeditor/docs/how2Readthedocs.rst

 ..
 Tip::

-    To utilize the full power of the Sphinx, you can consult this document.
+    To utilize the full power of the Sphinx, you can consult \ |LINK2|\ .

 .. _h4a47434f5c5745347cc5f1b4d2d5023: